FWen/emc/README.md

-# Efficient and Effective Algorithms for Maximum Consensus Robust Fitting
+# Efficient and Effective Algorithms for Maximum Consensus Robust Fitting in Computer Vision

 This code is used to reproduce the results in "Wen, Ying, Liu, Efficient Maximum Consensus Robust Fitting, 2018".